pmbuko/Assetter/README.md

  * ip address and hardware address of network interfaces
 * The data displayed can be exported to a text file on the desktop with the push of a button.

 Note, the logo is freeware for personal, non-commercial use [from this iconfactory.com icon pack](http://iconfactory.com/freeware/preview/tosp).
-Still, I felt it proper to request specific permission.
-I'm awaiting a response.
+I felt it proper to request specific permission to use it and I'm awaiting a response.